The Cat in the Window (The Bird in the Sky)

-"The Cat in the Window (The Bird in the Sky)" is a song with words and music by Gary Bonner and Alan Gordon which was a 1967 single for Petula Clark.
+"The Cat in the Window (The Bird in the Sky)" is a song with words and music by Garry Bonner and Alan Gordon which was a 1967 single for Petula Clark.

 Background

 In the spring of 1967, Clark had had her biggest hit ever with "This is My Song" her first single since "Downtown" in 1964.
 Clark had then cut the These Are My Songs album with producer Sonny Burke, reuniting with Hatch only for one track "Don't Sleep in the Subway", a strong follow-up to "This Is My Song".

 For her next album, Clark proceeded with no planned involvement from Hatch.
 Clark continued to work with Burke but as his productions tended to be intensely easy listening, she signed with Koppelman-Rubin Associates, a Los Angeles-based music publishing and independent production company, to provide her with material with more Top 40 appeal.
 The submissions to Charles Koppelman and Dan Rubin for consideration for Clark to record included two songs: "Who Got the Credit" and "Bus Driver is a Fruit Cake" which if deemed suitable for Clark - which they weren't - would have been the first songs placed by Walter Becker and Donald Fagen.

 Eventually Koppelman-Rubin had Clark record a song by their staff writers Gary Bonner and Alan Gordon: "The Cat in the Window (The Bird in the Sky)".
 Bonner and Gordon had been signed as Koppelman-Rubin house writers on the strength of penning the Turtles' No. 1 hit "Happy Together" and had recently placed songs with Gary Lewis and the Playboys, the Mojo Men, Gene Pitney and the Righteous Brothers.
 "The Cat in the Window..." was reportedly written with Clark in mind; the song was also cut by the Turtles whose version had no contemporaneous release.